DamianMacG/Life-Care-App---backend/README.md

 This repo contains a Rest API that we built to interact with our front end.
 It contains the models to interact with the database and the routes with the endpoints that the app uses.

-## Deployment

-Life Care has been deployed [here](https://life-care.onrender.com/) on Render.
-Go check it out!

 ## Installation

 Install dependencies with npm